John A. Gowan

 Conservation laws and symmetry principles can be expressed mathematically, thus allowing the rational, abstract, and quantitative investigation, comprehension, and harnessing of natural law - humanity's universal niche, the key to man's dominion over nature: mind over matter.

 We do not understand the mechanism of weak force primordial symmetry-breaking (although I speculate upon this issue in "The Origin of Matter and Information"), nor do we understand its magnitude.
 Both seem to be "givens" of our Cosmos, perhaps determined randomly at the Multiverse systems level.
 This would amount to an "anthropic" explanation for these parameters - only in the subset of life-friendly material universes (all electromagnetic?) could the Cosmos become self-aware through creatures ("agents") like us and speculate about such issues.
 (See: "The Information Pathway".)

-Negative and Positive Energy and Entropy
+Negative and Positive Energy

 15 Nov., 2011

 The positive entropy drive of light (the "intrinsic motion" of electromagnetic radiation or free electromagnetic energy) creates space and the expansion and cooling of space - as "gauged" (regulated) by the universal electromagnetic constant "c".
 The energy gauge "c" also establishes the metric of space and its symmetric "non-local" energy state (suppressing time, mass, gravitation, and explicit charges).